 See submission guidelines and entry cover sheets for details, available for download below.

 |Submission Guidelines||Entry Cover Sheet|

 Every year, MCT accepts original one-act play scripts for consideration for our biennial YPF Showcase featuring up-and-coming regional directors, designers, and actors.
-In June 2015, ten plays will be selected as finalists.
-The Top Ten Plays of 2015 will then join the Top Ten Plays selected in 2016 for a final competition!

 The Young Playwrights Festival is Milwaukee Chamber Theatre's signature education program.
 This annual writing competition is designed to encourage high school students to explore themes and relationships from a uniquely adolescent perspective through the writing of a one-act play.
 Ten pieces are designated Distinguished Plays every year.
 The Distinguished Plays from two years running then enter into final competition for a slot in the YPF Showcase, a biennial event which features fully produced performances of three winning one-act plays in the Broadway Theatre Center's Studio Theatre.
 College level designers and emerging professional directors are engaged to bring the scripts to life on stage with age-appropriate actors.